Adaptive Linear Estimating Equations: Discussion

 \section{Discussion}

-In this paper, we study the parameter estimation problem in adaptive linear model.
+In this paper, we study the parameter estimation problem in an adaptive linear model.
 We propose to use ALEE (adaptive linear estimation equations) to obtain point and interval estimates.
-Without requiring data to present stability on the covariance matrix, our approach considers construction of stable weights so that asymptotic normality is guaranteed based on martingale central limit theorem.
-We discuss the construction of weights for the bandit problem and also the contextual bandit problem in details.
-In corresponding sections, we discuss how to construct weights so that ALEE is more efficient.
+Our main contribution is to propose an estimator which is asymptotically normal without requiring any stability condition on the sample covariance matrix.
+Unlike the concentration based confidence regions, our proposed confidence regions allow for heavy tailed noise variables.
+We demonstrate the utilitity of our method by comparing our method with existing methods.

+Our work leaves several questions open for future research.
+For example, it would be interesting to characterize the variance of the ALEE estimator compared to the best possible variance\cite{Khamaru2021,lattimore2023lower} for $d>1$.
+It would also be interesting to know if such results can be extended to non-linear adaptive models, e.g., to an adaptive generalized linear model~\cite{Li2017}.
+Furthermore, our paper assumes a fixed dimension $d$ for the problem while letting $n \rightarrow \infty$.
+It would be interesting to explore whether we can allow the dimension to grow with the number of samples at a specific rate.